math77/weird-actions/README.md

 * If the proposal passes the total supply is increased by X
 * For a proposal to pass it must have 51% + 1 vote? (maybe)

-*Note 1: Looks cool for generative art*
+*Note 1: Looks cool for generative projects*

-*Note 2: In the case of generative art it is interesting that the creator indicates the " reach" of the algorithm before it becomes repetitive*

 #### Supply increase over time